 As I become more familiar with the archival community in Philadelphia, the more at-home I feel.
 When I first came to the city, I was astonished to learn about PACSCL, a remarkable consortium of area repositories committed to collaborative work and consideration.
 PACSCL demonstrates that Philadelphia’s archives “scene” is greater than the sum of its parts, and it serves to fulfill the ideal, expressed in our textbook Understanding Archives and Manuscripts, that it is in the interest of everyone for archives and special collections to share resources and work together.
 I haven’t encountered anywhere near this level of cooperation among institutions in any other place where I’ve lived, researched, or worked.

-Additionally, the Delaware Valley Archivists Group organizes events for Archives Month every year in October, which was how I first got wind of the area’s rich professional community.
+Delaware Valley Archivists Group organizes events for Archives Month every year in October, which was how I first got wind of the area’s rich professional community.
 I was also excited to learn that Temple’s Urban Archives is commemorating its 50th anniversary this year, with several events and a symposium.

 This extraordinary collection is very valuable to me as I continue the process of researching and developing my master’s thesis around social settlements in the city.
 Recently, in my research, I came upon an article by Frederic Miller, head of Temple’s Urban Archives from 1973 to 1989, written in The Public Historian in 1983.
 In the article, “Documenting Modern Cities: The Philadelphia Model,” Miller muses that Philadelphia’s history is exceptionally well documented and accessible to users, particularly in several collecting areas: “Many subjects are obviously well represented.
 Documentation in five important areas-social services, politics, housing, planning, and public administration-amounts to virtual overkill” (79).